ISISComputingGroup/ibex_developers_manual/Spangle-banner.md

 The way that the PVs are displayed in the GUI depends on the alarm state of the PV.

-*Note: the following will apply once https://github.com/ISISComputingGroup/IBEX/issues/3562 is merged*

 This ticket introduces the ability to add custom buttons, as well as the original items which display a PV.
 For displays, a new parameter has been added:
 - `width`: the width of the item in pixels when displayed in the GUI (limited to between 10 and 500)